-The Watch Commander or an on duty supervisor shall conduct a shift briefing prior to the start of the tour of duty.
+The Watch Commander or an on-duty supervisor shall conduct a shift briefing prior to the start of the tour of duty, based on the needs of the shift.
 The purpose of shift briefing is to brief police officers on information regarding daily patrol activities, with particular attention being given to situations and events that occurred while the shift was off duty.
 Shift briefing shall begin at least twenty minutes before the shift is deployed and shall be conducted in a businesslike and professional manner.
-Shift briefing should cover the following topics:
+Shift briefing should cover the following topics, as needed: